particle-iot/docs/src/content/troubleshooting/guides/connectivity-troubleshooting/using-3rd-party-sim-cards.md

 - Nano (4FF) SIM card holder that accepts a physical SIM card
 - MFF2 embedded SMD SIM soldered to the device

+Only devices that have a 4FF SIM card slot can be used with a 3rd-party SIM card.

 The MFF2 embedded SIM card is not a programmed eSIM.
 It's basically the same as the Particle SIM card, except in an SMD form-factor.
 It cannot be reprogrammed to support other carriers.
-This only devices that have a 4FF SIM card slot can be used with a 3rd-party SIM card.

 | Device | Model | Nano SIM Card | MFF2 SMD SIM |
 | --- | :--- | :---: | :---: |